-Unlike personal credit, which has three clear credit bureaus, Equifax, Experian, and Trans Union, which produces a known and established FICO score, Business Credit is not as clearly defined as a specific score like personal credit.
-Business Credit is derived by using an overall evaluation of many different sources.
-Many business lenders create their own “business score” based on the following sources of business information;
+Unlike personal credit, which has three clear credit bureaus, Equifax, Experian, and Trans Union, which produces a known and established FICO score, business credit scores are not as clearly defined as specific business scores like personal credit.
+There is no specific “Business Credit Report” or business credit bureaus.
+Business credit is derived by using an overall evaluation of many different sources and not business credit bureaus.
+Many business lenders create their own “business credit score” based on the following sources of business information:

 - Data Furnishers (DataMerch, Paynet)

-- UCC Filings (Financial notices placed on business when receiving financing on business)
+- UCC Filings (financial notices placed on business when receiving financing on business)

-- Internet mining/searches for information about the businesses activities
+- Internet Mining (searches for information about the businesses activities)

-- Business Owner and Business Background checks
+- Owner and Business Background Checks

-- Small Business Financial Exchange and other bad merchant behavior sources
+- Small Business Financial Exchange (and other bad merchant behavior sources)

-The Three Largest Business Credit Sources
+The Three Largest Business Credit Report Sources

 Image source: Dun & Bradstreet

-How to Establish and Build Business Credit: 6 Steps to Build Business Credit
+6 Steps to Building Business Credit Fast

 How to Maintain Excellent Business Credit